Buying-guide11 min read

 Total Cost of Ownership for Small Manufacturers

 The robot arm is only part of the cost.
-Here's what a complete cobot installation looks like for a small manufacturer:
+Here's what a complete cobot installation looks like:

 Best Cobot Applications for Small Manufacturers

-Not all applications are equally suited for cobots.
-Here are the three that deliver fastest ROI for SMBs (see also our full guide on cobots in manufacturing):
+Not all applications deliver equal ROI.
+Here are the three fastest-payback uses for SMBs (see also our full guide on cobots in manufacturing):

 1. Pick-and-Place